dotrado/char-cnn/README.md

 # Char-CNN

+An implementation of

+    Character-level Convolutional Networks for Text Classification
+    Zhang and LeCun, 2015 (See https://arxiv.org/abs/1509.01626)

 ## How to run notebooks or train a model

 If you wish to learn a new model or to run the notebooks, you can do so by